rethinkdb/horizon/cli/README.md

 ### `hz init`
-Create a horizon app directory, automatically creating a `src` and `dist` directories within the folder, as well as a `.hz/config.toml` configuration file.
+Create a horizon app directory, automatically creating a `src` and `dist` directories within the folder, as well as a `.hzconfig` configuration file.

 Positional Args | Description
 ----------------|------------